Some folks use the terms mini digger and excavator like they’re the same thing. That’s…

 Dredges can move just about any kind of material you can think of.
 These dredges serve multiple purposes.
 We see them used in construction projects here in Louisiana.
 They also keep harbors, marinas, ports, and canals clean and free of waste.
 Some dredges are even used to help restore sand that has disappeared due to the effects of erosion.

-Mechanical dredges, like the backhoe dredger (BHD) (basically a pontoon equipped with a hydraulic excavator), are much like the land-based backhoe or excavator.
+Mechanical dredges, like the backhoe dredger (BHD), are much like the land-based backhoe or excavator.
 A mechanical pair of arms lifts heavy loads, and a large attached bucket digs down into the underwater surface.

-A grab or clamshell dredge takes advantage of a set of buckets located at the end of its arms to take out sediment, while a bucket-line dredge uses a series of buckets.
+A grab or clamshell dredge takes advantage of a set of buckets located at the end of its arms to take out sediment.
+A bucket-line dredge, on the other hand, uses a series of buckets.
 These buckets are attached to a chain that mechanically digs up and moves out sediment.

 What is a Hydraulic Dredge?

-A hydraulic dredge is a powerful floating machine that pumps a materials, like sediment and water, through floating pipes to be released on shore, or on board, where they may be filtered through for oysters.
+A hydraulic dredge pumps materials through floating pipes to be released on shore, or on board, where they may be filtered through for oysters.

 These dredges have different hydraulic ratings that are made to work in specific environments.
-An open harbor would require more suction, while still water or parts of the Louisiana bayou, could get by with a low-horsepower hydraulic dredge.
+An open harbor would require more suction.
+Still water or parts of the Louisiana bayou could get by with a low-horsepower hydraulic dredge.

-There are a variety of hydraulic dredges to fit a variety of jobs, like the cutter suction dredge, the chain ladder dredge, and the hopper dredge, to name a few.
+There are various hydraulic dredges to fit a variety of jobs, like the cutter suction dredge, the chain ladder dredge, and the hopper dredge.
 But the core of a hydraulic dredge is the dredge pump.

 Too Tight for Typical Dredging Machinery?

-For waterways that are too tight for the typical marine machinery and out of reach for dredging, Stan’s Airboat and Marsh Excavator Service amphibious fleet of equipment can handle shallow water operations.
+For waterways that are too tight for the typical marine machinery and out of reach for dredging, Stan’s fleet of equipment can handle shallow water operations.

 Stan’s can work alongside the large hydraulic dredges.
-Instead of pumping sediment into marsh and swamp, where it would disastrously disturb the natural environment, Stan’s Airboat and Marsh Excavator Service can construct levee systems to contain the disposal and may assemble piping systems to transport unneeded materials.
+Instead of pumping sediment into marsh and swamp, where it would disastrously disturb the natural environment, Stan’s can construct levee systems to contain the disposal and may assemble piping systems to transport unneeded materials.

 Contact Stan’s Airboat and Marsh Excavator Service today for all your shallow water operations.